RealFormer: Transformer Likes Residual Attention

 \section{Conclusions}

-We propose RealFormer, a novel and simple Transformer architecture based on the idea of residual attention.
-We show that it can be used as a drop-in replacement of Transformer in BERT.
-Quantitatively, it considerably outperforms two canonical Transformer architectures, Post-LN and Pre-LN, on both pre-training and downstream tasks including GLUE and SQuAD.
-Furthermore, on downstream tasks, RealFormer even outperforms baselines pre-trained with twice the amount of epochs.
-Qualitatively, we show that RealFormer tends to have comparatively \emph{sparser} attentions, both within heads and across heads in adjacent layers.
-Finally, we show that RealFormer can benefit significantly from hyper-parameter tuning, though the main results in this paper are not based on it.
+We propose RealFormer, a simple, generic, and cheap technique based on the novel idea of residual attention to improve Transformer-based networks.
+Quantitatively, we show that RealFormer can improve a diverse set of state-of-the-art Transformer-based models considerably for tasks like Masked Language Modeling, Neural Machine Translation, and long document modeling.
+Qualitatively, we show that RealFormer tends to have comparatively \emph{sparser} attention, both within heads and across heads in adjacent layers.